zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

         For more information about z/OSMF Single Sign-on, see [Establishing a single sign-on environment](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zosmfcore.multisysplex.help.doc/izuG00hpManageSecurityCredentials.html)
     * **x509**

         This value specifies that a service accepts client certificates forwarded in the HTTP header.
 The Gateway service extracts information from a valid client certificate.
-By being valid, the certificate needs to be trusted by API Mediation Layer and needs to contain Client Authentication (1.3.6.1.5.5.7.3.2) entry in Extended Key Usage.
-To use this scheme, it is necessary to also specify which headers to include.
+For validation, the certificate needs to be trusted by API Mediation Layer, and needs to contain a Client Authentication (1.3.6.1.5.5.7.3.2) entry in Extended Key Usage.
+To use this scheme, it is also necessary to specify which headers to include.
 Specify these parameters in `headers`.

     * **headers**